danielmapar/modern-java/README.md

         ![stream](./images/stream.png)

     * A stream pipeline consists of creating a stream, calling intermediate operations on the stream, and then terminating the stream using a terminal operation.
         * Streams are `single-use`.
-Once you do an operation on a Stream, you cannot to any more operations on that same stream.
+Once you do an operation on a Stream, you cannot do any more operations on that same stream.
 This means intermediate operations always return a brand new Stream, never the original.
         * Streams are `lazily evaluated`. **No computation happens until the very end**, when the terminal operation is called.

     * ```java